WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod01/0101-Deploy and administer AD DS.md

 2. In **Server Manager**, select **Tools**, and then select **Windows PowerShell**.

-3. At the command prompt in the Windows PowerShell command-line interface, enter the following command, and then press Enter:
+3. At the command prompt in the Windows PowerShell command-line interface, enter the following command, and then select Enter:

    ```
    Install-WindowsFeature –Name AD-Domain-Services –ComputerName LON-SVR1
    ```

-4. Enter the following command to verify that the AD DS role is installed on **LON-SVR1**, and then press Enter:
+4. Enter the following command to verify that the AD DS role is installed on **LON-SVR1**, and then select Enter:

    ```
    Get-WindowsFeature –ComputerName LON-SVR1
    ```

-5. In the output of the previous command, scroll up and search for **Active Directory Domain Services**.
-Verify that this check box is selected.
-Search for **Remote Server Administration Tools**.
-Look for the **Role Administration Tools** node below it, and then look for the **AD DS and AD LDS Tools** node.
+5. In the output of the previous command, search for **Active Directory Domain Services**, and verify the check box is selected.
+Search for **Remote Server Administration Tools**, search for the **Role Administration Tools** node below it, and then search for the **AD DS and AD LDS Tools** node.

    > **Note:** Below the **AD DS and AD LDS Tools** node, only **Active Directory module for Windows PowerShell** has been installed and not the graphical tools, such as the Active Directory Administrative Center.
-If you centrally manage your servers, you will not usually need these on each server.
+If you centrally manage your servers, you usually won't need these on each server.
 If you want to install them, you need to specify the AD DS tools by running the **`Add-WindowsFeature`** cmdlet with the **`RSAT-ADDS`** command name.
    >
    > **Note:** You might need to wait a short time after the installation process completes before verifying that the AD DS role has installed.
-If you do not see the expected results from the **`Get-WindowsFeature`** command, you can try again after a few minutes.
+If you don't observe the expected results from the **`Get-WindowsFeature`** command, you can try again after a few minutes.

-### Task 2: Prepare the AD DS installation and promote a remote server
+### Task 2: Prepare the AD DS installation, and promote a remote server

 #### Add LON-SVR1 to Server Manager on LON-DC1